 If your bathroom has enough space, make a hamper accessible, so your guests know where to put their used towels.
 A good tip for the future is to invest in some high-quality towels that are a different color from yours.

 This way you will always have a fresh set on hand for guests to use.
+And, be sure to have a few extra towels on hand stored in their bathroom.

 Stock up on Basics